Bridge to life: Speaking the gospel in a Buddhist context

 You must give alms and search for another God that will come to save the world and will help you afterward.
 He was before me but will come after me.
 In the Saviour who will come to save the world, you will see puncture wounds like a wheel in the palms of his hands and the bottom of his feet.
 In his side, there is the mark of a stab wound and his forehead is full of scars.
 This God… will lead you… to nirvana.

 Note that the Buddha is teaching that sinners cannot help themselves to get rid of sin—because salvation is not from him, but from the one who will come after him: “the Saviour who will come to save the world”!

 In this way, the Buddha himself has opened the possibility of a Saviour who bears the marks of suffering in his body.
 Christianity teaches that Jesus is that Saviour.
 Those who take refuge in him will not perish but will live (John 3:16, 5:24; 1 John 4:7).
 Jesus is the one who can liberate us from samsara, an endless cycle of birth, death, and reincarnation.
 Jesus is the liberator who stands independent of such a cycle (1 Timothy 1:15).
 He overcomes the law of karma by his holy life, death, resurrection and ascension, by his readiness to help us, and by his promise to return to earth in order to receive those who put their trust in him.

 CMS missionary Dave Painter has written an excellent review of Peter Thein Nyunt’s book, Missions Amidst Pagodas.

 Could you bring news of our Saviour to a Buddhist country?
-Prepare yourself for this possibility by hearing Peter Thein Nyunt speak at one of our CMS Summer Conferences in 2019.
+Introduce yourself to some of the challenges by listening to Peter Thein Nyunt’s 2018 summer conference talk here.